-All AEs (except those listed above) that meet the criteria for a Serious Adverse Event (SAE) will be documented from the date protocol defined treatment commenced (entering the anaesthesia suite) until the participants exits from the study (24 months post randomisation or withdraws from collection of data).
-Any SAEs that are not included in the list above which are assessed to be at least possibly related to the intervention must still be reported in an expedited manner irrespective of how long after intervention the event occurred.
+Any AEs (except those listed above) that meet the criteria for a Serious Adverse Event (SAE) will be documented from the date protocol defined treatment commenced (entering the anaesthesia suite) until the participants exits from the study (24 months post randomisation or withdraws from collection of data).

+Serious AEs that are not included in the list above which are assessed to be at least possibly related to any of the research procedures (i.e., those required by the protocol and not administered as standard of care) must be reported in an expedited manner irrespective of how long after intervention the event occurred.
+Events that are included in the lists above do NOT require reporting as an SAE within PARTIAL.